WhiskeyRomeoTango/leetcode/searching/backtracking/readme.md

 * `1 <= target <= 500`

 ### Solution

+Because we can use one candidate an unlimited amount of times, I am not even sure what the brute force solution will look like.
+Even if we are only allowed to use each candidate once, it would be O(n!) - that's very bad.
+Then we can ask us some questions.

+* **Can we build partial solutions?** - Yes, by combining numbers in the list `candidates`.
+* **Can those partial solutions be checked for validity?** - Yes, by checking if the sum of them is smaller than or equal to `target`.
+* **Can those partial solutions be checked for completion?** - Yes, by checking if the sum of them is equal to `target`.

 Let's use the tree/DFS anology we saw before.
 Each node in this tree will be a combination of numbers from the list `candidates`, or a possible solution.
 Each node will also have `len(candidates)` of child nodes, representing the number of additions we can do to get new possible solutions.
 We will prune out branches when the sum of the combination exceed `target`, while storing the ones that sum up to exactly `target` - that's both our completion and validity check.